Nicarao people: Language and etymology

 Although they are Nahuas, they're erroneously known by the exonym "Nicarao", which was not what the Nahuas of Nicaragua called themselves as it was a term imposed on them by the conquistadors, in addition to the fact that the letter "r" does not exist in the Nawat language.
 They are sometimes referred to as Nicanahuacanos (people of Nicanahuac) by Nicaraguan historians.
 The etymology of the term "Nicarao" most likely originated as a shortened and hispanicized form of "Nicānāhuac", the name used by the Nicaraos to refer to western Nicaragua.
 This is evident in the Spaniards use of the root Nica in "Nicarao" which derives from Nahuatl Nican.

 Out of all the Central American dialects of Nawat, the dialect spoken by the Nicarao was found to be the most similar to central-Mexican Nahuatl.
 Furthermore, both Salvadoran and Nicaraguan Nawat were found to be closely related to Nawat from Chiapas.
 It is also evident that the Nicarao were able to understand Nahuatl, as the Spaniards were able to communicate with Nicaraos they encountered in Nahuatl through their Tlaxcallan translators.
-Nahuatl was used as a lingua franca at that time because many indigenous groups in Mesoamerica could speak Nahuatl.
-This culminated an environment where different indigenous groups with unintelligible languages could communicate with each other.
+Nahuatl was used as a lingua franca at that time because many Indigenous groups in Mesoamerica could speak Nahuatl.
+This culminated an environment where different Indigenous groups with unintelligible languages could communicate with each other.

 The Nawat language went extinct in Nicaragua in the late 1800s, and was last spoken on Ometepe Island and in the departments of Rivas and Masaya.

 Chiefdoms and political organization

+Nicarao society was subdivided into social classes of nobles, commoners, slaves, and war captives.
+Nicarao government structures consisted of caciques (teyte or calachuni), councils (nonexico) of elders (guegue), and captains general who were local rulers subordinate to the cacique, responsible for collecting tribute and enforcing the orders of the cacique.
+There were military captains called tapaligue.

 According to Spanish conquistadors Gil González Dávila and Gonzalo Fernández de Oviedo y Valdés, who was also a historian, the Nicarao had multiple chiefdoms that were independent from one another.
 In addition, although these chiefdoms shared the same language, culture, and ethnicity, they were never unified under a single political entity as Kuskatan was in present-day El Salvador.